elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

  * Testing code which would involve a large amount of non-reusable setup and fixture data if you didn't mock at a high level.
  * Testing code which relies on features which are particularly computationally expensive.

-Each of these scenarios has their caveats, but odds are, most moderate to large size projects I work on hit at least one of them, and it isn't entirely uncommon to deal with all three of these issues simultaneously.
-That alone tells me that having a good understanding of how to use mocks is a key part of TDD I'll now share some examples that hopefully help drive that point home.
+Each of these scenarios has their caveats, but odds are, most moderate to large size projects I work on hit at least one of them, and it isn't rare to deal with all three of these issues simultaneously.
+That alone tells me that having a good understanding of how to use mocks is a key part of TDD.
+I'll now share some examples that hopefully help drive that point home.

 <b>Isolation from external resources</b>